Suganth27/Binary-Zeotropic/README.md

 ---

-## 🔬 Research Context
+## 🔬 Research Context & Prototype Status

+**Note:** This repository currently functions as a **high fidelity UI/UX prototype**.

+- **Data Source:** All sensor readings, energy metrics and refrigerant performance data are currently generated via simulation logic within the frontend.
+This allows for immediate testing and demonstration of the UI's capabilities.
+- **Future Integration:** The architecture is designed to be easily swapped with real IoT sensor data.
+The `backend` Express server is included as a skeleton to facilitate future integration with real time hardware signals or a database.

-This dashboard is designed to support laboratory scale experimental investigations.
-It provides a visual bridge between complex thermodynamic data and actionable system insights, specifically focusing on the performance improvements gained by using zeotropic mixtures in solar assisted desalination cycles.
+The dashboard provides a visual bridge between complex thermodynamic data and actionable system insights, specifically focusing on the performance improvements gained by using zeotropic mixtures in solar assisted desalination cycles.

 ---